Abdullaks/Blog-App/README.md

- At the frontend of the project, and intsall node modules using  `npm install` At the backend of the project, and intsall node modules using  `npm install`
+ At the frontend of the project, and intsall node modules using  `npm install`, At the backend of the project, and intsall node modules using  `npm install`